realA10001986/Dash-Gauges/README.md

 ##### &#9193; WiFi channel

-Here you can select one out of 11 channels, or have the Dash Gauges choose a random channel for you.
+Here you can select one out of 11 channels or have the Dash Gauges choose a random channel for you.
 The default channel is 1.
 Preferred are channels 1, 6 and 11.

 WiFI channel selection is key for a trouble-free operation.
 Disturbed WiFi communication can lead to disrupted sequences, packet loss, hanging or freezing props, and other problems.
 A good article on WiFi channel selection is [here](https://community.ui.com/questions/Choosing-the-right-Wifi-Channel-on-2-4Ghz-Why-Conventional-Wisdom-is-Wrong/ea2ffae0-8028-45fb-8fbf-60569c6d026d).